Kristin Nelson: Custody case

 In 1987, two years after Rick Nelson's death, Kristin Nelson was undergoing drug rehabilitation when her brother Mark Harmon and his wife Pam Dawber petitioned for custody of Kristin's youngest son Sam, on the grounds that Kristin was incapable of good parenting.
 Sam's psychiatrist testified that the 13-year-old boy depicted his mother as a dragon and complained about her mood swings and how she prevented him from being with his siblings.
 During his parents' divorce battle between 1980 and 1982, Sam was under the care of his aunt Kelly before moving in with his grandparents for 18 months and eventually going to live with Harmon and his family.
 Harmon dropped the custody petition after his sister made allegations of cocaine use by Dawber.
 Nelson retained custody, although Harmon was granted visitation rights.
 Nelson, her brother Mark and her son Sam also agreed to enter family therapy.

 Marriage to Mark Tinker

-Nelson married TV producer and director Mark Tinker in 1988; they divorced in 2000.
+Nelson married TV producer and director Mark Tinker in 1988.
 After the divorce, Nelson moved to Santa Fe, New Mexico.